ihapp/HyperApps/README.md

 ![](http://www.tentity.com/BaseFlow.png)

-1. A user enters a URL in a browser, example: https://someserver/someapp.html
+1. A user enters a URL in a browser, example: `https://someserver/someapp.html`
 1. The browser loads the page and its script checks if its HyperApp exists on user’s machine
-  * If so, it redirects to happ://someserver/someapp.html
+  * If so, it redirects to `happ://someserver/someapp.html`
   * Otherwise it checks if the HyperApp plugin is installed
-    * If so, it redirects to happ://someserver/someap.html
+    * If so, it redirects to `happ://someserver/someap.html`
     * Otherwise it asks the user to install the plugin
-1. The browser passes URLs with ‘happ’ scheme/protocol to the plugin
+1. The browser passes URLs with `happ` scheme/protocol to the plugin
 2. The plugin checks if a corresponding HyperApp is running
   1. If not, it checks if a corresponding HyperApp image exists
     1. If not, it downloads the bundle from a corresponding remote web server